 - The only viable solution was to create an Internet Exchange Point in the upper Midwest

 - After leaving the meeting, a LinkedIn group was created an invitations were sent out to our connections.

-An informal meeting was scheduled July 29 and a steering committee was appointed (Dave Farmer, Mike Horwath, Jay Hanke).
+- An informal meeting was scheduled July 29 and a steering committee was appointed (Dave Farmer, Mike Horwath, Jay Hanke).

 - The steering committee created an Operations and Technical committee.

 Cologix (was: FWR Communications) donated space and power in The Minnesota Gateway (the "511 building") in downtown Minneapolis.

-- The exchange had 7 peering members by July 1711 plus connectivity to the Northern Lights GigaPOP.
+- The exchange had 7 peering members by March 2011 plus connectivity to the Northern Lights GigaPOP.